DEXA scan stands for dual energy x-ray absorptiometry. It’s also called a bone densitometry scan.

 After the DEXA scan you can get dressed and go home or back to work.

 The amount of radiation you receive from a DEXA scan is small and doesn't make you feel unwell.

 The risk of this radiation causing any problems in the future is incredibly small.
 Your doctor will make sure the benefits of having the scan outweigh any risk there may be from radiation.

 Talk to your doctor if you're worried about the possible effects of having a DEXA scan.

 You should get your results within 1 or 2 weeks.

 Waiting for test results can be a worrying time.
-You might have the contact details for a specialist nurse, you can contact them for information if you need to.
+You might have the contact details of a specialist nurse.
+You can contact them for information and support if you need to.
 It can also help to talk to a close friend or relative about how you feel.